Revolutionizing Health Care Economics by Improving Patient Engagement

 Changing laws, as part of the Affordable Care Act (ACA), have started to alter the economic equation in a concerted push from fee-for-service health care to value-based care.
 In value-based care, providers are paid only when they’ve improved patients’ health outcomes.
 For example, one provision of the ACA holds that hospitals don’t get paid for readmissions, or patients who return within 30 days of discharge for the same issue that brought them in the first time.
 Providers are now being economically incentivized to make sure their patients are healthy.

-“That’s forcing the providers to be more interested in high-quality care, evidence-based care, and really achieving the health outcomes people want,” says Richard Biehl, an instructor in the online Master of Science in Healthcare Systems Engineering program at the University of Central Florida.
+“That’s forcing the providers to be more interested in high-quality care, evidence-based care, and really achieving the health outcomes people want,” says Richard Biehl, a former instructor in the online Master of Science in Healthcare Systems Engineering program at the University of Central Florida.

 What that enhanced interest among providers leads to, he explains, is an increased focus on patient engagement.

 “What we’ve always known is that the way to get people to be healthier is to get them to live a healthier life,” Biehl says.
 “Hospitals are starting to internalize that if a hospital is doing its jobs, it’s admitting far fewer people than it did in the past.
 The old system wasn’t set up to reward that type of thinking.”

 A growing body of evidence does indeed support the claim that when patients are more involved in their own health care, they tend to be healthier and spend less money on their care.
 With patient health — as well as new economic incentives — in mind, how can physicians, nurses and other health care providers improve patient engagement efforts?

 1. Work harder to “activate” healthy patients.

 “Ultimately, it’s the patients who have to decide to get healthy,” Biehl says.
 “As a philosophy, we’re moving toward the patient making a lot more decisions about their own care and being more actively engaged in their care.”